Indulge in something creamy and funky that’ll get your tastebuds salivating.

 - Drain the beans into a large mixing dish, separating out the bean liquid.
 Weigh 50ml of the bean liquid – but use the tail end of the liquid as that will retain the flavour.

-- Garnish the vegan carbonara sauce with parsley.
+- Garnish the vegan carbonara sauce with oregano and thyme.

 - Serve the vegan carbonara sauce with pasta of your choice.
-Top with the mushroom and coconut bacons.
+Top with the mushroom and coconut bacon.